MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute-code-analysis.md

 ---
 title: Contribute docs for .NET code analysis rules to the .NET docs repository
-description: This article describes the process for contributing to the articles and code samples for .NET code analysis rules in the .NET docs repository. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide ms.date: 05/14/2020
+description: This article describes the process for contributing to the articles and code samples for .NET code analysis rules in the .NET docs repository.
+author: mavasani
+ms.author: mavasani
+ms.topic: contributor-guide
+ms.prod: non-product-specific
+ms.custom: external-contributor-guide
+ms.date: 05/14/2020
 ---
-# Learn how to contribute docs for .NET code analysis rules to the .NET docs repository
+# Contribute docs for .NET code analysis rules to the .NET docs repository

 .NET compiler platform (Roslyn) analyzers inspect your C# or Visual Basic code for code quality and code style issues.
 Starting in .NET 5.0, these analyzers are [included with the .NET SDK](/dotnet/fundamentals/code-analysis/overview).